ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/urine_nutrient_solution.md

 ---

 # Application
-Fresh Urine is easy to figure out and use, because the ammonia in it is usually constant and the urine itself does not smell bad.
+Fresh Urine is easy to figure out and use for plants, because the ammonia in it is usually constant and the urine itself does not smell bad.

 If you cut a water bottle at the top and pee into it and then use 3 eye droppers, then you can put that natural plant fertilizer into the yogurt container that has 500 grams of water.